luzap/dit/README.md

 - [ ] Keyid file: the GPG key ID is best generated when the key is parsed into an internal data representation, but we have focused our efforts purely on exporting GPG keys, not interpreting them for further data.
 Currently, we store the key ID of the current key in `.dit/keyid`, but this seems like a hack
 - [ ] Reducing communication: currently, `dit` phones home after every invocation, which could be reduced if we could set some sort of timer between invocations (have it run as a server) or have an environment variable be decremented upon every invocation.
 - [ ] Reduing GPG noise: without additional signatures to indicate the identity of the user, GPG will always say that the identity of the user has not been vouched for by any third party.
 If the key gets checked into version control (which is the simplest current path for distribution), then the participants can sign the public key and commit the change, though there might be other avenues to explore.
+- [ ] Server improvements: the current server might be a little too liberal with locks, and there might be both better and more efficient ways of handling the data synchronization